Ian Shepherd

 Ian Shepherd (born 1971) is a British mastering engineer, Blu-ray and DVD author.
 He runs the Production Advice website and is the founder of Dynamic Range Day, an annual event raising awareness of the Loudness War.

 Career

-Shepherd first trained and worked at Sound Recording Technology, near Cambridge in the UK, from 1994-2010.
+Shepherd first trained and worked at Sound Recording Technology, near Cambridge in the UK, from 1994 to 2010.
 He started by copying tapes but was working as a mastering engineer by the end of the first year.
 He later developed SRT's Enhanced CD and DVD services, including mixing and mastering in surround-sound.
 Shepherd left SRT in 2010 to form Mastering Media, Ltd. His recording, mastering, re-mastering and authoring credits include Keane, Tricky, Deep Purple, Tina May, the Royal Philharmonic Orchestra, Culture Club, Christine Tobin and King Crimson amongst others.

 Dynamic Range Day

 In 2010 Shepherd founded Dynamic Range Day to raise awareness of the negative impact that the so-called Loudness Wars have had on audio quality.
 The event was a success and has grown in popularity each year, with industry support from Solid State Logic, Bowers and Wilkins, and TC Electronic.